-Many of the properties protected by NCC welcome visitors.
-These areas provide excellent hiking, birdwatching, nature photography and other compatible recreation opportunities.
+Visitors are welcome at many conservation areas protected by NCC.
+These special, natural places provide excellent opportunities for hiking, birdwatching, nature photography and other compatible recreation opportunities.

-Fyten Lea property overlooking Red Deer River, AB (Photo by NCC)
+Fyten Lea property overlooking the Red Deer River, AB (Photo by NCC)

 Permitted activities on NCC properties and access